Kenny Kool? Pitt QB Kenny Pickett drawing Joe Burrow comparisons at Senior Bowl

 A four-year starter at Pitt, Pickett considered leaving school early last year, but returned for his senior season on the advice of Nagy and others who projected him as a Day 3 draft pick.

-He threw for 4,319 yards and 42 touchdowns this season, led Pitt to an 11-3 record and made a Burrow-esque rise up draft boards.
+He threw for 4,319 yards and 42 touchdowns this season, led Pitt to an 11-2 record in his 13 starts, and made a Burrow-esque rise up draft boards.

 Burrow was considered a Day 3 pick before leading LSU to the national title in 2019.
 The Bengals took him first overall in the 2020 NFL draft, and will play in their first Super Bowl in 33 years next week against the Los Angeles Rams.